Hürrem Sultan: Origin

+Roxelana, "Portrait of a Woman" (La Sultana Rossa) c.
+1550, Workshop of Titian.

 While no documentation exists about Hürrem's life before she entered the harem, legends about her origins arose in literary works.
+It has been claimed that she was of Ukrainian, Russian, or Polish, origin.

 Many sources state that Hürrem came from Ruthenia, which was then part of the Polish Crown.
 Ogier Ghiselin de Busbecq called her "Roxelana" based on her supposed origin from the Ruthenian territory in the Polish-Lithuanian Commonwealth, at the time often known as Roxolania (from the Roxolani people mentioned by Strabo as inhabitants of the northern Black Sea region).
 Samuel Twardowski in his poem "The Great Embassy" (written between 1621 and 1623, published in 1633) noted that her father was an Orthodox priest from Rohatyn (now a city in Ivano-Frankivsk Oblast, Ukraine).
 Michalo Lituanus, former ambassador of the Grand Duchy of Lithuania to the Crimean Khanate in the mid-16th century, wrote that "the wife of the present Turkish emperor who loves her dearly — mother of his primogenital [first] son who will govern after him, was kidnapped from our land".
 (Note: The title of his book is De moribus tartarorum, lituanorum et moscorum or On the customs of Tatars, Lithuanians and Moscovians.)

 The Venetian ambassador Bernardo Navagero called Hürrem "[donna] … di nazione russa".
 Another Venetian ambassador, Giovanni Battista Trevisano, called her "Sultana, ch'è di Rusi".
 The Venetian military leader Marco Antonio Bragadin also called Hürrem "donna di nazione russa".
-The belief that Hürrem was of Russian origin may have been a reinterpretation of the words Rosselana and Rossa.
+The belief that Hürrem was of Russian rather than Ukrainian origin may have resulted from the eventual misinterpretation of the words Rosselana and Rossa.

 During the reign of Selim I, sometime between 1512 and 1520, the Tatars of the Crimean Khanate kidnapped her during one of their slave raids in Eastern Europe.
 The Tatars may have first taken her to the Crimean city of Kaffa, a major centre of the Ottoman slave trade, before she was taken to Constantinople.

 According to Kutbeddin el-Mekki, an envoy of the sharif of Mecca, and the memoirs of Shaykh Qutb al-Din al-Nahrawali, a Meccan religious figure who visited Constantinople in 1558, she had been a servant in the household of Hançerli Hanzade Fatma Zeynep Sultan, daughter of Şehzade Mahmud and granddaughter of Sultan Bayezid II, who gifted her to Suleiman when he rose to the throne.
-Some traditions claim that Hafsa Sultan, mother of Suleiman, selected Hürrem as a gift for her son.
-Other versions assert that it was Suleiman's confidant and future grand vizier Ibrahim Pasha who gifted Hürrem to Suleiman.